Production Update from L.A.

 James Arnold Taylor Talks Homeschooling

-I had a chance to catch up with professional voice-actor James Arnold Taylor, who is one of the larger backers of our film project, Class Dismissed.
+I had a chance to catch up with professional voice-actor James Arnold Taylor from The Actor’s Group Orlando, who is one of the larger backers of our film project, Class Dismissed.
 Chances are you’ve heard one, or many of his voices before.
 Some of his work you might recognize:

 • Obi-wan Kenobi of the Clone Wars (Movie and TV series)